Building Resilience and Managing Stress

 Stress is one of the largest causes of work-related absences and can be indirectly responsible for many other causes, including mental health illnesses, musculoskeletal disorders, colds, and flu.
-It has also been proven to have a negative impact on performance, relationships, decision making and creativity.
+It has also been proven to negatively impact performance, relationships, decision making, and creativity.
 Stress itself is not an illness, but it can result in more serious problems such as Anxiety and Depression.

-If you would like to understand more about stress and its impact, and effective measures to reduce and prevent stress for yourself and your teams, then you may want to try our workshops Stress Management: Building Personal Resilience - Online, Mindful Effectiveness - Online, Stress, Resilience and Wellbeing – Online and Tackling Stress in Your Team (for leaders, managers and supervisors).
+If you would like to understand more about stress and its impact and effective measures to reduce and prevent stress for yourself and your teams, then you may want to try our workshops Stress Management: Building Personal Resilience - Online, Mindful Effectiveness - Online, Stress, Resilience and Wellbeing – Online and Tackling Stress in Your Team (for leaders, managers and supervisors).